 Chickens can eat the leaves and stems, but it’s not recommended to do so.
 These parts of the plant contain the highest level of solanine.
 While these parts are edible, you don’t want to risk them.

-If they ate just some of it, you don’t have to worry about your chickens being harm by it.
+If they ate just some of it, you don’t have to worry about your chickens being harmed by it.

 Can Baby Chickens Eat Okra?

 Baby chickens can eat okra, but you should hold off on it until they are about 3 weeks old.
 Under 3 weeks, their digestive system hasn’t properly developed yet.
 While they can eat okra, it will be hard for them to digest it.
 It may lead to crop impaction or even get stuck in their throat.